Red Sox great Pesky dies at 92

 Born John Michael Paveskovich, Pesky began his MLB career with the Red Sox in 1942 and finished third in American League Most Valuable Player voting that year, before missing the next three seasons for military service during World War Two.

+”We have lost a dear and beloved friend,“ Red Sox principal owner John Henry said. ”Johnny was happiest when wearing the Red Sox uniform.

+“He carried his passion for the Sox, for Fenway Park, and for baseball everywhere he went, and he was beloved in return.
+We will miss him.
+We share the sadness that his family and legions of friends are all feeling.”

-He retired in 1954, after a 10-season playing career that included stints with the Detroit Tigers and Washington Senators, but served as a manager, coach, broadcaster and ambassador during a relationship with the Red Sox that spanned six decades.
+Pesky retired in 1954, after a 10-season playing career that included stints with the Detroit Tigers and Washington Senators, but also served as a manager, coach, broadcaster and ambassador during a relationship with the Red Sox that spanned six decades.

-“He loved the game and he loved the fans - and we loved him,” Boston mayor Thomas Menino said in a statement.
-“His dedication to the sport and his passion to improve the game through the mentorship of young players will be sorely missed.”
+He joined Hall of Famers Ted Williams and Wade Boggs as the only players in Red Sox franchise history to score at least 750 runs while compiling a batting average of .300 or more.

 Pesky, whose number six was retired by the Red Sox in 2008, was among over 200 former Boston players on the field at Fenway Park in April, when the team celebrated the ballpark’s 100th birthday.